lando/core/examples/networking/README.md

 # Should even be able to connect to a database in a different app
 cd lamp
 lando exec database -- mysql -uroot -h database.landolemp.internal -e "quit"

+# Should see the correct network limit
+lando config | grep "networkLimit: 64"
 ```

 ## Destroy tests